Convergence on a symmetric accelerated stochastic ADMM with larger stepsizes: Introduction

+PRSM is also called Symmetric ADMM (S-ADMM) since the Lagrange multipliers are symmetrically updated twice in each loop.
+Note that both updates of dual variable in PRSM use the same constant stepsize 1.
+Recently, Luo-Yang \cite{LYang20} proposed a fast S-ADMM for solving (\ref{P}) with only equality constraints, where the Nesterov's acceleration technique was applied for an additional update of $\LAMBDA^{k+1}$ and the $\m{y}$ variable was updated again by solving

-{Inspired by} enlarging stepsize region of dual variable in \cite{HLWY14}, Gu, et al. \cite{GuJH15} proposed a symmetric proximal ADMM whose dual variable is updated twice with different stepsizes.
-Then, He, et al. \cite{HeMaYuan2016} proposed the following symmetric ADMM (S-ADMM):
+and $\theta^{k+1}= {2}/(k+1)$. } Motivated from the ideas of enlarging the dual stepsize in \cite{HLWY14}, Gu, et al. \cite{GuJH15} proposed a symmetric proximal ADMM whose dual variable is updated twice with different stepsizes. {Meanwhile,} { the following extension of S-ADMM was developed by He, et al. \cite{HeMaYuan2016}:}